 2. The cradle hold/cross cradle hold

 This is probably the most popular position for early breastfeeding.
-Sit up straight in a comfortable chair and bring your baby across the front of your body so that you are tummy to tummy.
+Sit up straight in a comfortable chair and bring your baby across the front of your body so that you are tummy to tummy, if this is difficult try adding a pillow to your lap to help support your baby.
 Hold your baby in the crook of your arm which is opposite the breast you are feeding with.
 Support the back of the baby’s head with your open hand and use the other hand to support your breast from the underside in a U shape.

 3. The rugby ball position

-The rugby ball hold is the breastfeeding position that most mothers find the most comfortable.
+The rugby ball hold is the breastfeeding position that most mothers find the most comfortable, and is especially helpful if you happened to have a cesarean birth.
 To achieve this position, place a pillow next to you.
 Cradle your baby facing upward in your arm.
 Using the palm of your hand on that same arm to support his or her neck, nestle your baby's side closely against your side.
 Your baby's feet and legs should be tucked under your arm.
 Then lift your baby to your breast.

 4. The side-lying position